Nadia van Frol, PhD

 Motivators: I am fascinated by the intrinsic self-healing powers that all people have, without exception.
 It may take a while to remove the obstacles that block this healing intelligence but once they start melting down, the life of the person undergoes a deep transformation and changes towards more balance, more understanding, more attunement to the environment and ultimately to more happiness and calmness.

-If not at work: you will find me gardening, dancing or practising Chinese calligraphy.
+If not at work: you will find me gardening, dancing or painting.